richinseattle/haze-tinyinst/README.md

 # haze
  haze binary fuzzer

+ *DEPRECATED* Note this version of haze was an early prototype based on tinyinst, written in C++.
+Haze is being rewritten as a frontend to LibAFL

  This is a fuzzer for Windows based on TinyInst Current version is a modification of litecov to perform fuzzing